 Oceans have a more intricate system of currents than any other body of water.
 Resulting in many different types: ocean currents, tidal currents, and rip currents.
 They significantly affect the weather, marine transportation, and the cycling of nutrients within the ocean.
 Knowledge of ocean currents is critical for the shipping and fishing industries to know.

-If you like this photograph of the rock formation leading into the Atlantic ocean, then discover our portfolio of sea photographs.
+If you like this photograph of the rock formation leading into the Atlantic Ocean, then discover our portfolio of sea photographs.
+All the landscape pictures are for sale as an image license and for wall art prints home decor.